How to design your employee journey map

-Now that we’re all on the same page about the importance of putting a strong emphasis on employee experience, let’s take a closer look into what journey mapping actually looks like.
+Now that we’re all on the same page about the importance of employee experience, let’s take a closer look into what employee journey mapping actually looks like.

-Once you’ve identified the different personas and categories that exist within your company, the persona-specific journey map you develop is far more likely to be a realistic and useful.
+Once you’ve identified the different personas and categories that exist within your company, the persona-specific journey map you develop is far more likely to be both realistic and useful.

 The four stages of this framework are:

-This stage includes everything from the wording of the job advertisement, the medium used to conduct an interview, the remuneration package negotiation, and the employee’s orientation at the company premises.
+Onboarding includes everything from the wording of the job advertisement and the medium used to conduct an interview, to the remuneration package negotiation and the employee’s orientation at the company premises.

-Achieving this takes time, and the process of doing so forms the second stage of an employee’s journey.
-The experiences they have and the messages they are given during these formative stages will strongly influence the way they identify with the organisation for the long term.
+Achieving this takes time, and the experiences the employee has and the messages they are given during these formative stages will strongly influence the way they identify with the organisation for the long term.

 3) Maintaining engagement